GoogleCloudPlatform/healthcare-deid/dlp/README.md

 (--input_query), but note that this causes the data to be stored in a temporary table which does not have data locality guarantees.

-The output is written to 3 separate tables:
+The output is written to 2 separate tables:

 * deid_table holds the deidentified notes from the deidentify call to the DLP API.
 * findings_table holds the findings of PII identified from calling inspect on the DLP API.
-* annotated_notes_table holds a version of the original notes where the identified PII has been annotated with an XML tag.

 Example usage: